top of page

 FIRST THINGS FIRST!
 If you are planning on consuming wild foraged mushrooms, you must do the following:

 • Accurately identify your mushrooms.
 This is not a simple task of comparing photos.
 Evaluate your mushroom carefully, read morphological descriptions of all possible species, and be aware of the toxicity of lookalikes.
-Second opinions are always recommended.
+Get as many second opinions as you can from other mushroom hunters, by uploading photos to our iNat project, or emailing our identification team.

 • Only eat fresh mushrooms.
 Don't let the excitement of finding edible mushrooms overshadow the fact that you would not be buying rotten produce if you saw it at the store.
 If it looks, feel, or especially smells anything other than fresh, leave it in the forest.
 Note that frost can negatively affect the quality of fresh mushrooms as well.